bm6410/news_project/README.md

 ### **Installation**

-Just copy the news_project.py file to your local.
+Just copy the news_project.py file to your local machine running python3 and psql.

 ### **Usage**